 When will faculty, staff and students be able to get a COVID-19 vaccine?

-In conjunction with six-foot (two-meter) distancing and hand hygiene, simple cloth face coverings must be worn by all stakeholders while inside a building or facility on University Grounds or anywhere else on Grounds when in the presence of others (e.g., outside, common work spaces, meeting rooms, etc.).
+Simple cloth face coverings must be worn by all stakeholders who are not fully vaccinated against COVID-19 while inside a building or facility on University Grounds or anywhere else on Grounds when in the presence of others (e.g., outside, common work spaces, meeting rooms, etc.).
 In order to be effective, simple cloth face coverings must fully cover the mouth and nose and have no exhaust valves or defects such as holes.

-Face coverings must be worn on Darden Grounds unless you qualify for an exemption according to the UVA face covering policy.
+Face coverings must be worn on Darden Grounds unless you are fully vaccinated against COVID-19 or qualify for an exemption according to the UVA face covering policy.
 Specific exemptions include:

 - A person eating and drinking at a food and beverage establishment on University Grounds.